VO2 max: Measurement

+V̇O2 max is measured during a cardiopulmonary exercise test (CPX test).
+The test is done on a treadmill or cycle ergometer.
+In untrained subjects, V̇O2 max is 10% to 20% lower when using a cycle ergometer compared with a treadmill.
+However, trained cyclists' results on the cycle ergometer are equal to or even higher than those obtained on the treadmill.

 The classic V̇O2 max, in the sense of Hill and Lupton (1923), is reached when oxygen consumption remains at a steady state ("plateau") despite an increase in workload.
 The occurrence of a plateau is not guaranteed and may vary by person and sampling interval, leading to modified protocols with varied results.

 Calculation: the Fick equation

 V̇O2 may also be calculated by the Fick equation:

 $\ce{\dot VO2} = Q \times\ (C_a\ce{O2} - C_v\ce{O2})$, when these values are obtained during exertion at a maximal effort.

-where Q is the cardiac output of the heart, CaO2 is the arterial oxygen content, and CvO2 is the venous oxygen content.
+Here Q is the cardiac output of the heart, CaO2 is the arterial oxygen content, and CvO2 is the venous oxygen content.
 (CaO2 – CvO2) is also known as the arteriovenous oxygen difference.

-The Fick equation may be used to measure VO2 in critically ill patients, but its usefulness is low even in non-exerted cases.
+The Fick equation may be used to measure V̇O2 in critically ill patients, but its usefulness is low even in non-exerted cases.
 Using a breath-based VO2 to estimate cardiac output, on the other hand, seems to be reliable enough.